travis-ci/apt-package-safelist/README.md

    to indicate in the issue title whether you'd want the package in Precise or Trusty.
 If none is specified, we will test it on Precise.

-0. The initial steps for package approval process is automated.
+1. The initial steps for package approval process is automated.
-  1. This means that the issues' subject should follow exactly the one indicated.
+    * This means that the issues' subject should follow exactly the one indicated.
       That is, there should be **exactly one package** per issue.
       The process would not work with multiple package requests in one issue.
-  1. If the source package defines multiple packages, those will be processed at once.
+    * If the source package defines multiple packages, those will be processed at once.
       In this case, list only one.
-0. PRs are not accepted, since we have not run tests on them.
+1. PRs are not accepted, since we have not run tests on them.
-0. The automation process will test the source package as described below.
+1. The automation process will test the source package as described below.
-  1. If no issues are found, a PR will be opened, and it will be merged shortly thereafter.
+    * If no issues are found, a PR will be opened, and it will be merged shortly thereafter.
-  1. If no matching source packages is found, a comment indicating this is posted on the issue.
+    * If no matching source packages is found, a comment indicating this is posted on the issue.
     This means that either the package name is incorrect, or that your request requires a package repository that is not currently listed in [APT source safelist](https://github.com/travis-ci/apt-source-safelist).
-  1. The command

-    ```shell
-    grep -R -i -H -C5 -E --color 'set(uid|euid|gid)' --exclude install-sh .
+    * The command `grep -R -i -H -C5 -E --color 'set(uid|euid|gid)' --exclude install-sh .` is run on the source package.
-    ```

-  is run on the source package.
       If any file matches, a comment to this effect will be posted on the issue, prompting further examination.
       If no further problems are found in the further examination, it will be added to the list.

 ### nitty gritty details